pragmatrix/emergent/README.md

 ## Why Rust?

-Although the concepts here are not tailored to a specific programming langauge, I think that Rust is the perfect language for this project.
+Although these concepts are not tailored to a specific programming language, I think that Rust is the perfect language for this project.

 Around 2005, when C# 2.0 were released with generics I moved from C++ and Delphi to C# as my primary programming language.
 Although I've never missed a GC, I was intrigued by the language features, compilation speed, and later - refactoring options.
 Further along, in 2013, I started using F# to finally get a grasp what functional programming is about, and yes, of course finally a language that had sum types I've always missed.